GabrielSCabrera/Termighty/HANDBOOK.md

     SAMPLE          ███████████
 #### \_\_add\_\_(color)

-Return a 'Color' instance whose RGB values comprise of the sum of two other instances.
+Return a *Color* instance whose RGB values comprise of the sum of two other instances.
 RGB values over 255 are truncated to 255.

     >>> red = tm.Color.palette('red')
     >>> blue = tm.Color.palette('blue')